 The Graduate Education in bioMedical Sciences program encourages all types of curious, talented, and motivated students to apply for admissions to its PhD program.
 The GEMS program complies with all State and Federal nondiscrimination and equal opportunity laws and regulations.
 We do not discriminate on the basis of race, color, religious creed, national origin, ancestry, sex, sexual orientation, age, genetic information, military service, or disability.
 Indeed, diversity is a strength and is an essential ingredient for program activities that develop leadership, community, and collaboration skills in PhD trainees through interactions between trainees.
-The Office of Graduate Diversity Programs and Bridge to the Doctorate Fellowship support the recruitment and training of students from groups that have been historically underrepresented among areas such as the biomedical sciences.

 Applications to GEMS are evaluated for overall strength and for quality in individual categories evaluated from the following parts of an application:

 Academic Achievements – Applicants must display academic excellence in coursework in pursuit of bachelors and/or masters degrees.
 A minimum undergraduate grade point average of 2.75 (on a scale to 4.0) is required; however, preference is given to applicants with a GPA of 3.0 and higher.
 Achievement in science, technology, engineering, and mathematics course is emphasized, and it is expected that applicants will have taken courses in chemistry, organic chemistry, biology, physics, and some advanced course in areas such as biochemistry, molecular biology, genetics, physiology, calculus.